-Eric Nobbs is a South African actor known for his roles in predominantly Afrikaans television series including Sterk Skemer, Gauteng-aleng, Known Gods and Geraldina die Tweede and Lui Maar Op, Belinda.
+Eric Nobbs was a South African actor known for his roles in predominantly Afrikaans television series including Sterk Skemer, Gauteng-aleng, Known Gods, Geraldina die Tweede and Lui Maar Op, Belinda.

 Eric made his debut on the professional stage in the 1978 PACT (Performing Arts Council of the Transvaal) production of Die Keiser by Bartho Smit and worked for the remainder of the year under contract to SWAPAC.